Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 Tight corridors, low ceilings, light deck plating.
 Dents and shakes, but feet don’t punch through.

-*Threat:* Opening door… Surprised woman in businesswear.
+*Threat:* Opening door...
+Surprised woman in businesswear.
 Immediately compliant.
-Secure, zip-tie, move on…
+Secure, zip-tie, move on...

 Target.
 Central operations.
-Several men, stepping protectively in front of a handful of women…
+Several men, stepping protectively in front of a handful of women...

 Adam blinked and came up for breath as the last zip-tie went on.
 The whole of the last minute or two from the instant they’d jumped was a kind of an efficient blur of things that he’d *done* but not really *processed,* though he always found he could recall every detail in debrief later on.